Yasasvani/Data-Science-Assignments/Assignment_18/README.md

 # Alphabet Recognition using Deep Learning

-This project aims to build a deep learning model to recognize alphabets (letters) using a dataset of letter features.
+This assignment aims to build a deep learning model to recognize alphabets (letters) using a dataset of letter features.

 ## Dataset

-The project uses the "Alphabets_data.csv" dataset.
+The assignment uses the "Alphabets_data.csv" dataset.
 This dataset contains features extracted from images of alphabets, such as the position and size of the letter within the image.
 Each row represents a different alphabet sample, and the columns represent the features and the corresponding letter label.

 ## Model